hsf-training/hsf-training-docker/_episodes/01-introduction.md

 >
 > Apptainer (formerly known as Singularity) is another containerization technology.
 In particular is used widely in HPC, and it is gaining rapid adoption on High Energy and Nuclear Physics, so you may have need to familiarize yourself with it at some point.
 >
-> To learn more about Apptainer, see for example the [HSF Training Singularity Module](https://github.com/hsf-training/hsf-training-singularity-webpage).
+> To learn more about Apptainer, see the [HSF Training Module "Introduction to Apptainer/Singularity"](https://github.com/hsf-training/hsf-training-singularity-webpage) which includes also [more details about the difference between Apptainer and Docker](https://hsf-training.github.io/hsf-training-singularity-webpage/01-introduction/index.html).
 >
 {: .callout}